zeh-almeida/6502-sharp/README.md

 Therefore, each instruction is modeled in a separate class, which encapsulates all different behaviors of the specific instruction respecting their specific opcode.

-At the moment all instruction implementations will ignore the `Decimal Mode` flag.
+All instruction implementations will honor the `Decimal Mode` flag, if set.

 #### Opcodes
 Represent a variation of a specific instruction.
 In this implementation they are encapsulated with additional information such as clock cycles and length.